 Aquamarine is a timeless gemstone, and with its palette of blue hues, the colour of water and sky, is believed to embody eternal life.
-Symbolising youth, hope, health and fidelity, aquamarine’s soothing influence on married couples has made it a popular anniversary gift.
+As the birthstone for March, it symbolises youth, hope, health and fidelity, and aquamarine’s soothing influence on married couples has made it a popular anniversary gift.

 Often, aquamarine is light in colour, and tones can range from greenish-blue to blue-green.
 Larger stones often occur in more intense and rich colours, compared to smaller stones, and these richer colours are more expensive.

 Aquamarine is part of the Beryl mineral family, along with emerald and morganite.
 Growing in hexagonal crystals, aquamarine is predominantly mined in Brazil and Pakistan, but sources in Zambia, Madagascar and Mozambique also exist.